black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 66
 Now create a - property that is a function that takes an x and y parameter and implicitly returns the result of subtracting y from x.

+# Step 67
+Following the same pattern, add a property for multiplication * and division / with the appropriate functions.